NatWest child and teenager account review

 Whether you are looking for a way to save for your kid's future or for their first debit card, NatWest has an account that can work for you.

-“Child account” is a pretty generic umbrella term that can refer both to a savings account and a current account for children and teenagers.
-So try and figure out exactly what you need before picking a bank.
+“Child account” can refer both to a current account and savings account for children and teenagers.

 Compare bank accounts from NatWest

 What type of child accounts does NatWest offer?

 NatWest has two accounts for kids and teenagers:

 - A current account.
 NatWest’s youth current account, Adapt, can be opened for kids aged 11 to 17.
 It has no monthly fees and even pays interest on balances.
 It also comes with a contactless debit card that can be used to make payments and withdraw cash.

 - A savings account.
 This is an easy-access savings account, meaning you can withdraw as much as you like from it whenever you like.
 The interest rate is not especially good, but the account can be opened either by the child (once they are at least 7) or an adult who wants to save for a child.

 These two options cover a good range of needs.
 NatWest is especially good if you want to teach your kid about how to save for the long term because it lets you open a savings account in their name.
 Many banks only offer savings accounts meant for adults who want to save for a child’s future instead.